Subchapter A. INDIVIDUAL SELF-INSURANCE

 Security—Surety bonds, letters of credit or cash or negotiable government securities held in trust to be used for the payment of a self-insurer’s workers’ compensation liability upon order of the Bureau if the self-insurer fails to pay its liability due to its financial inability or due to the self-insurer filing for bankruptcy or being declared bankrupt or insolvent.

-Specific excess insurance—Insurance which provides that the excess insurer pays on behalf of or reimburses a self-insurer for its payment of benefits on each occurrence in excess of the retention amount to the excess insurer’s limit of liability.
+Specific excess insurance—Insurance under which the insurer pays on behalf of or reimburses a self-insurer for its payment of benefits on each occurrence in excess of the retention amount to the insurer’s liability limit.

 Statewide average weekly wage—The amount calculated and reported by the Bureau under section 105.1 of the act (77 P. S. § 25.1).

-Subsidiary—An employer whose voting stock or board of directors appointments are controlled by a parent company.
+Subsidiary—An employer whose voting stock or board of directors appointments are directly or indirectly controlled by a parent company.

 Source